Have you thought about why phones blast?

 Also, a strong mechanical impact on batteries causes malfunctioning or complete destruction of the battery protective circuit.

-2. How May Overheating of the Phone Lead to a Mobile Blast?
+2. How May Overheat of the Phone Lead to a Mobile Blast?

-Almost all modern smartphones can shut down the device overheating we should stay away from the reasons which cause it.
+Almost all modern smartphones can shut down the device overheating, But we should stay away from the reasons which cause it.